Reaction Network Analysis of Metabolic Insulin Signaling: ACR of Species in Insulin Signaling

-Table \ref{tab:ACR} shows that there are SF-pairs in deficiency one subnetworks in further independent coarsenings of the INSMS network.
-The failure of the three sufficient conditions for ACR for all rate constants (Theorem \ref{thm:23}) led us to suspect that the remaining species (i.e., $X_{13}$, $X_{14}$, $X_{16}$, $X_{17}$, $X_{18}$, and $X_{19}$) do not have this property.
+Table \ref{tab:ACR} shows that there are SF-pairs in deficiency one subnetworks in further independent coarsenings of the metabolic insulin signaling network.
+The failure of the three sufficient conditions for ACR for all rate constants (Meshkat et al criterion) led us to suspect that the remaining species (i.e., $X_{13}$, $X_{14}$, $X_{16}$, $X_{17}$, $X_{18}$, and $X_{19}$) do not have this property.
 The test is done using the set of rate constants available from \cite{SEDA2002}.

-Considering the rate constants listed in \cite{SEDA2002} and the system of ODEs (Equation \ref{eq:ODE}) presented in Section 3.1, we solve for the equilibrium of the system (see Appendix \ref{app:C} for the complete solutions).